What is it?

 -

-An e-bike for the mind: how to give a 20-year-old laptop a new life
+An e-bike for the mind: how to give new life to a 20-year-old laptop

-A walkthrough of the steps needed to repair a 2004 Thinkpad and turn it into a useful tool: cleaning, repair, choice of hardware and software.
+A walkthrough of the steps needed to repair a 2004 Thinkpad and turn it into a useful tool: cleaning, repair, hardware and software choices.
 The result is an offline-first computer with modern software, designed for privacy, focus and efficiency. -

-Hacktivism and free software have uncritically adopted ideas such as progress, technological neutrality and the idealisation of the digital, inadvertently reproducing technocapitalist propaganda.
-In response, this talk proposes radicalising these discourses: questioning the very concept of technology from an anti-capitalist and degrowth perspective, understanding the digital age as a colonialist and extractivist project, in order to seek frameworks oriented towards the destruction of capitalism rather than the "liberation of code".
+Hacktivism and free software have uncritically embraced ideas like progress, technological neutrality or the idealization of the digital, inadvertently reproducing technocapitalist propaganda.
+The talk proposes radicalizing these discourses: questioning the very concept of technology from an anticapitalist and degrowth perspective, understanding the digital era as a colonialist and extractivist project.

 https://critical-switch.org/